dtcenter/METviewer/docs/reliabilityplots.rst

 #.
 Adjust the aggregation options, if desired, in the "Aggregation options" section.

 #.
 Now enough information has been entered to produce a graph.
 To do this, click the “Generate Plot” button at the top of the METviewer window (this is in red text).
 Typically, if a plot is not produced, it is because the database selected does not contain the correct type of data.
 Also, it is imperative to check the data used for the plot by selecting the “R data” tab on the righthand side, above the plot area.
-The data from the database is being used to calculate the statistics is listed in this tab.
+The data from the database that is being used to calculate the statistics is listed in this tab.
 This tab should be checked to avoid the accidental accumulation of inappropriate database lines.
 For example, it does not make sense to accumulate statistics over different domains, thresholds, models, etc.

 There are many other options for plots, but these are the basics.